percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/incremental_backup.rst

 .. warning::

-   |PXB| does not support using the same incremental backup directory to
+   |PXB| does not support using the same incremental backup directory to prepare
-   prepare two copies of backup.
-Do not run :option:`xtrabackup --prepare` with the same incremental backup directory (the value of `--incremental-dir`) more than once.
+   two copies of backup.
+Do not run :option:`--prepare` with the same incremental backup directory (the value of `--incremental-dir`) more than once.

 Preparing the second incremental backup is a similar process: apply the deltas to the (modified) base backup, and you will roll its data forward in time to